 Up a short path from the Veblen House is the 1870s Douer farm cottage, a small barn and a corn crib.
 This is the building people see when they hike the trails of Herrontown Woods, and it's often mistaken for the Veblen House.

-The Veblens acquired this site several years before acquiring the nearby house.
+The Veblens acquired this site in 1936, several years before acquiring the nearby house.
 It served primarily as Veblen's study--a place where he could get away, sit next to the wood stove and read.
+Einstein and other friends would sometimes come over.
 Descendants of a family that lived there in the 1930s say that Einstein would sometimes wander by, and be invited in for a sandwich.